 ERM Cycle

-- *2Emerging risks are new risks that arise due to changes in the environment or other factors, encompassing those that were not traditionally recognized as risks and those that have increased markedly in severity.
-Specifically, these risks are identified through internal discussions, considering results from subsidiary assessments and information from external sources.
+Emerging risks are new risks that arise due to changes in the environment or other factors, encompassing those that were not traditionally recognized as risks and those that have increased markedly in severity.

-- *3Material risks refer to risks that could have a substantial impact on financial soundness, business continuity, and other critical aspects.
+Material risks refer to risks that could have a substantial impact on financial soundness, business continuity, and other critical aspects.
 Specifically, we focus on emerging risks as well as material risks from the previous business year within the Group.
 We assess the impact (evaluating economic, business continuity, and reputational impacts) and consider the frequency and likelihood to identify the most significant factors.
 We specify these risks using the following 5×5 matrix.

-- *4For material risks, we formulate response measures (Plan), implement these measures (Do), assess the outcomes (Check), and make improvements (Act).
+For material risks, we formulate response measures (Plan), implement these measures (Do), assess the outcomes (Check), and make improvements (Act).

 (1) Qualitative Risk Management